Zackitty/JiuTube/README.md

 - [Challenges & The Future](https://github.com/Zackitty/JiuTube/challenges-and-the-future)

 ## The User Interface
-The JiuTube is a React.js Frontend with Flask Backend Full Stack application that allows users to watch a live streaming Jiujitsu video player while chatting about the matches.
+The JiuTube is a React.js Full Stack Application with a Flask Backend server that allows users to watch a live streaming Jiujitsu video player while chatting about the matches.

 The chat box integrates [Flask-Socketio](https://flask-socketio.readthedocs.io/en/latest/) and [Socket.IO-Client](https://socket.io/docs/v3/client-api/index.html) to send and receieve messages.
 It uses references store in the [Redux Store](https://redux.js.org/api/store) and the [SQL-Alchemy](https://www.sqlalchemy.org/) database to allow users to see previous messages and block message from harmful users.